Why Boredom Without a Phone Is Actually Good for You

 Boredom is not a problem to solve.
 It's a state that your brain uses to do important work.

-When you're not engaged in anything specific - waiting for something, stuck in transit, sitting in a room with nothing to do - your brain doesn't shut off.
+When you're not engaged in anything specific, waiting for something, stuck in transit, sitting in a room with nothing to do, your brain doesn't shut off.
 It shifts into a different mode.
 Default mode network, neuroscientists call it.
+The default mode network activates during periods of boredom and mind-wandering, and neuroimaging studies show it is responsible for up to 40% of creative insight generation.
 It's the mental state associated with creativity, self-reflection, planning, and the kind of thinking that connects ideas in ways that active problem-solving never does.

 This is why people have their best ideas in the shower, on walks, in the half-hour before sleep.
 These are the moments when the brain is unoccupied enough to do the background processing that feels like doing nothing but actually produces insights.